Archive for the ‘Tech’ Category

 Monday, May 15th, 2006

 The Washington Post has posted a table showing the biggest 50 websites, as judged by total unique visitors, compared from February 2005 to February 2006.
 I hear fairly often that MySpace is the most visited site on the internet, well, it’s not, yet anyway.
-It has shown the craziest jump in the one year span, showing over 300% growth in one year.
-Topping the list, Yahoo! at 115 million visitors in Feb.
-06, with a full 25% lead over Google, it’s nearest competitor.
+It has shown the craziest jump in the one-year span, showing over 300% growth in one year.
+Topping the list, Yahoo! at 115 million visitors on Feb.
+06, with a full 25% lead over Google, the nearest competitor.

 Thursday, May 11th, 2006